GIBBON Home Page

 - Transposition-table move and Killermoves

-- Static Exchange Evaluation
+- Static Exchange Evaluation in quiescence(SEE)

-- Futility pruning - Extended futility pruning
+- Extended futility pruning

 - Internal Iterative Deepening

-- Extensions (checks, passed pawns, pawn-attacks, recapture, pawn-endings)
+- Extensions (checks, recapture, pawn-endings)

 - Two parts hash-tables, pawn hash-table